-So far, my published stories have been contemporary, set in the now, or at least in the very near past.
+So far, my published stories have all been contemporary, set in the now, or at least in the very near past.

-A lot of people put forth the idea that we should create timeless children’s stories so that they will not seem dated too quickly and, therefore, they’ll be more appealing to each successive generation.
+A lot of people put forth the idea that we should create timeless children’s stories so that they will be equally appealing to each successive generation.

 I’ve been thinking about that.

-A popular contemporary book from the 1970s, likeARE YOU THERE GOD?
-IT’S ME MARGARET by Judy Blume, is a welcome historical read today.
+A popular, beloved contemporary book from the 1970s, like ARE YOU THERE GOD?
+IT’S ME MARGARET by Judy Blume was, to me, a welcome historical read at the time.

 That was two decades ago.
 I’m long past being a new voice in children’s publishing.
 I’m an established (but still evolving) one.
 I’ve watched my earliest books age and observed countless young readers over the year connect with them.